A Simple Decor Staple That Screams Beach House

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Pretty much every bedding brand offers something in that vein, but I’m considering one of the 10 lightweight options, below.
 Some are fluffy linen gauze and some are textured waffle cotton, but the main similarity among these laid-back picks is that they each pair stunningly with a blasting air conditioner.
-Oh, and they give off an “I summer in the Hamptons” vibe.
+Oh, and they give off an “I summer in the Hamptons” feeling.

 Cloud Linen Gauze Bed Blanket by Parachute

-Cloud Linen Gauze Bed Blanket
+Parachute Cloud Linen Gauze Bed Blanket

 Shop Now